-LITHIUM -ION BATTERIES TODAY
+LITHIUM-ION BATTERIES TODAY

 For decades, valve-Regulated Lead Acid (VRLA) batteries have been the predominant battery technology utilized in three-phase Uninterruptible Power Supply systems.
 VRLA batteries have been a reliable choice for data centers, but they have shortcomings, including weight, size, and performance fluctuations at varying temperatures.
-In addition, very little innovation has occurred on this technology in recent years.
+In addition, very little innovation has occurred in this technology in recent years.

 Lithium-Ion batteries are becoming a viable alternative to VRLA batteries, and most UPS systems vendors are now offering Lithium-ion options with many of their product lines.
 According to Frost & Sullivan, Li-ion batteries accounted for 15 percent of the data center battery market in 2020, but with the increased technology adoption in data centers, F&S expects an increase to 38.5 percent by 2025.

-Vendors have championed the main benefits of Lithium-Ion (Li-ion) at length, most notably the significant reduction in footprint, longer lifecycle, about three times less weight, less self-discharge, faster self-charging.
+Vendors have championed the main benefits of Lithium-Ion (Li-ion) at length, most notably the significant reduction in footprint, longer lifecycle, about three times less weight, less self-discharge, and faster self-charging.

-Most owners are also aware of the CAPEX increase to purchase a Lithium-ion solution, which averages two-to-three times the initial cost of a VRLA solution.
+Most owners are also aware of the CAPEX increase to purchase a Lithium-ion solution, which averages two to three times the initial cost of a VRLA solution.